kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/kubestellar-scheduler.md

    start="<!--save-some-time-start-->"
    end="<!--save-some-time-end-->"
 %}
-### Steps to try the scheduler
+## Steps to try the scheduler

-#### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start kcp
+### Pull the kcp and KubeStellar source code, build the kubectl-ws binary, and start kcp
-open a terminal window(1) and clone the latest KubeStellar source:
+Open a terminal window(1) and clone the latest KubeStellar source:
 {%
    include-markdown "kubestellar-scheduler-subs/kubestellar-scheduler-0-pull-kcp-and-kuberstellar-source-and-start-kcp.md"
    start="<!--kubestellar-scheduler-0-pull-kcp-and-kuberstellar-source-and-start-kcp-start-->"
    end="<!--kubestellar-scheduler-0-pull-kcp-and-kuberstellar-source-and-start-kcp-end-->"
 %}

-#### Create the Edge Service Provider Workspace (ESPW) and populate it with CRDs and APIs
+### Create the Edge Service Provider Workspace (ESPW) and populate it with CRDs and APIs
-open another terminal window(2) and point `$KUBECONFIG` to the admin kubeconfig for the kcp server and include the location of kubectl-ws in `$PATH`.
+Open another terminal window(2) and point `$KUBECONFIG` to the admin kubeconfig for the kcp server and include the location of kubectl-ws in `$PATH`.
 {%
    include-markdown "kubestellar-scheduler-subs/kubestellar-scheduler-1-export-kubeconfig-and-path-for-kcp.md"
    start="<!--kubestellar-scheduler-1-export-kubeconfig-and-path-for-kcp-start-->"